airavata-courses/vulcan/rfcs/README.md

     - An RFC may be rejected after a discussion has settled and a rationale is provided for rejection.
 A member of the [core team] should then close the RFC's associated pull request.

-    - An RFC may be accepted if the requirements/use-cases are handled adequately.
+    - An RFC may be accepted if the requirements/use cases are handled adequately.
 A [core team] member will merge the RFC's associated pull request, at which point the RFC will become 'active'.

 ## Details on Active RFCs